 Our hopes for the Next Season

 Our hopes for next season are actually quite simple: To grow from where we were last season.
-That includes Kamalu as a Player, and myself with my pursuit of my own dreams.
 The only thing we do as people is to be the best versions of ourselves, and to always find room for growth.
 No matter what happens this year, as long as we support each other, keep our faith, and persevere, I know we’ll be able to handle anything.

 Thank you so much for reading!